ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** 2.3.0 ***
+- NEW: Added experimental USB driver, it will certainly change in next releases.
+- NEW: Added experimental "serial over USB" driver, it implements a Communication Device Class exposing it as a normal serial driver to applications, it will certainly change in next releases.
+- NEW: Added USB CDC loopback test application.
 - NEW: Implemented new event IO_TRANSMISSION_END in the generic serial driver.
 This event marks the physical transmission end of a data stream.
 - NEW: Implemented the new IO_TRANSMISSION_END event in the STM32 serial